educational-technology-collective/slicing-analysis/docker/README.md

 basic docker environment to run mySQL inside a container and extract lookup table of coursera hash mappings from course data exports.

+IMPORTANT NOTE: the mySQL processes can fail **silently** if there are insufficient resources available to complete whatever task it is conducting.
+So, it would be best to configure your setup to allow Docker the maximum possible amount of resources in order to avoid this issue.